Skip to main content

 401 UnauthorizedInvalid or missing keyCheck your Authorization header format.

-403 ForbiddenInsufficient permissionsVerify the key belongs to the correct organization.
+403 ForbiddenInsufficient permissionsVerify the key belongs to the correct organization and includes the required scope.